moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 **Natural Language Slots**

-1. Start Date: when time off starts.
+1. Start date: when time off starts.
 Configured as a Date Slot.
-2. End Date *(optional)*: when time off ends.
+2. End date *(optional)*: when time off ends.
 By default end date is the same as the start date if the user does not specify an end date.
 Configured as a Date Slot.
 3. Comments *(optional)*: Any relevant context / justification for taking time off.
 Configured as a Free Text Slot.

 **Actions**